rony-james/Static-website-using-S3-bucket/README.md

 img
-## Uploading of images to the s3 bucket using sync command
+## Uploading of images to the s3 bucket using sync command:
 The following command sync local image folder with s3 bucket.
 You can directly drag images to the bucket using upload command in aws console.

-Dillinger uses a number of open source projects to work properly:

 ```sh
 aws s3 sync img s3://image.website/